Philippine consulate bombing in Jakarta

-The Philippine consulate bombing of Jakarta occurred on 1 August 2000 in Menteng, Jakarta, Indonesia.
+The Philippine consulate in Menteng, Jakarta, Indonesia, was bombed on 1 August 2000.
 A bomb was detonated outside the official residence of the Philippine ambassador to Indonesia, Leonides Caday, killing two people and injuring 21 others.
-Those killed were a female street vendor and a guard to the official residence.
+Those killed were a street vendor and a guard to the official residence.
 Caday was treated in hospital for head and hand injuries.

 The explosion

 Some witnesses suggested the 12:30 p.m. blast came from the envoy's vehicle and detonated as it entered the residence on Imam Bonjol Street.
 However, police investigators theorized that another car parked near the entrance contained the bomb, which was detonated as the ambassador's Mercedes entered his driveway.

 The lunchtime blast caused numerous shrapnel wounds and at least four bystanders were taken to Jakarta hospitals with critical injuries.
 The car carrying the Philippine ambassador to Indonesia was destroyed and there was damage to dozens of other vehicles on the street that houses several government offices and the homes of other foreign diplomats and senior government officials.
 A wing of the official residence and the office of Indonesia's national electoral commission were both moderately damaged.